-Every medical professional and medical practice needs to keep accurate medical records.
-This is not only vital for the provision of good patient care, but necessary for the protection of the medical practitioner as well.
-This article looks at some of the reasons why accurate records should be kept at all times, and also offers some helpful tips on the best ways to achieve this.
+If you run a medical practice and see patients on a regular basis, it’s important to keep accurate medical records.
+This way, you can ensure quality patient care and meet legal and ethical obligations.
+Here’s a closer look at some of the reasons why accurate records should be kept at all times, as well as some helpful tips on the best ways to achieve this.

 In the past, doctors kept medical notes on their patients largely to remind them of their condition the next time the patient visited them.
 But with clinics now becoming the prevalent form of healthcare, a patient may not see the same doctor on every visit; having accurate records is vital to allow any practitioner to take over the patient’s treatment simply by referring to their records.